 Money's legacy is no joke.
 The town provides the Southern gothic backdrop for Bobbie Gentry's legendary "Ode to Billie Joe."

 Scratch Ankle, Alabama

 Railroad workers noticed the people of this Southwest Alabama town scratching ferociously near their feet.
-This observation, and a lingering mosquito problem, provided the area with an unusual and fitting township name.
+This observation, and a lingering mosquito problem, provided the area with one of the most unusual and fitting township names in the United States.

 Sweet Lips, Tennessee

-This scandalous town name was reportedly picked because traveling soldiers and hobos loved the local water supply.
+This weird town name was reportedly picked because traveling soldiers and hobos loved the local water supply.

 Sugar Tit, South Carolina

 This tiny Spartanburg County town's name sounds like an unfunny street harassment line.
 Reportedly, the men in the area spent so much time at the local general store that their wives claimed they flocked to it "like babies to a sugar tit."

 The people of Waterproof don't live in a notably dry vacuum.
 Instead, they probably just roll their eyes at their mailing address whenever it rains.
 Throw in a massive town water tower, and it's perhaps the Southern city with the most ironic name.

 The jokes tell themselves.
 Especially for folks living near, wait for it...
 Weiner Cutoff Road!
 If this place doesn't host a hot dog festival, they're missing out on a golden opportunity.